BedirT/BetterRL/README.md

 Even though the main purpose of the repository is educational, it still can be used as a library that uses RL algorithm (in a linear fashion), meaning that every algorithm is implemented as efficiently as possible.
 To add neural networks you can modify the corresponding algorithm, should be easy at least for the *function approximation* algorithms

+#### Example

+I also have [\_experiment-n-step.py](https://github.com/BedirT/BetterRL/blob/master/_experiment_n-step.py) to have a general idea of how to use the library if needed.
+The file contains a full size experiment setting, and totally usable as well.

 ### Environments

 | Environment Name        | Code                                          |Explanation|